keboola/sklik-extractor/README.md

             - `intends.negative`
             - etc.
         - **restrictionFilter** - Json object of the restriction filter configuration for `createReport` API call.
             - `dateFrom` and `dateTo` are required values.
-If omitted, yesterday's and today's dates will be used.
+If omitted, yesterday's dates will be used.
             - the Extractor allows you to use relative days in [these supported formats](http://php.net/manual/en/datetime.formats.relative.php).
         - **displayOptions** - Json object of the display options configuration for `createReport` API call.
         - **displayColumns** - Comma separated list of columns to get for `readReport` API call.